Sydney Cove (1796 ship): Grounding and survival

-Trek north

-On 28 February 1797, leaving about 30 survivors with the wreckage, a party of seventeen men set off on in the ship's longboat to reach help at Port Jackson, 400 nmi away.
+On 28 February 1797, leaving about 30 survivors with the wreckage, a party of 17 men set off on in the ship's longboat to reach help at Port Jackson, 400 nmi away.
 This was led by first mate Hugh Thompson, and included William Clark (the supercargo), three European seamen, and twelve Indian lascars (sailors).
 Ill fortune struck again and they were wrecked on the mainland at the northern end of Ninety Mile Beach.
-Their only hope was to walk along the shore all the way to Sydney, a distance of over 600 kilometres.
+Their only hope was to walk along the shore all the way to Sydney, a distance of over 600 km.

 They had few provisions and no ammunition, and fatigue and hunger lessened their number as they marched.
-Along the way they encountered various aboriginal people, some friendly, some not.
+Along the way they encountered various Aboriginal people, some friendly, some not.
 The last of the party to die on the march was killed by a man named Dilba and his people near Hat Hill.
 Those people had a reputation around Port Jackson for being ferocious.
 Matthew Flinders and George Bass had feared for their safety when they had encountered Dilba the previous year.

-In May 1797, the three survivors of the march, William Clark, sailor John Bennet and one lascar had made it to the cove at Wattamolla and, on 15 May 1797, with their strength nearly at an end they were able to signal a boat out fishing, which took them on to Sydney.
+In May 1797, the three survivors of the march, William Clark, sailor John Bennet, and one lascar had made it to the cove at Wattamolla and, on 15 May 1797, with their strength nearly at an end, they were able to signal a boat out fishing, which took them on to Sydney.

 On the march, Clark had noted coal in the cliffs at what is now called Coalcliff between Sydney and Wollongong.
 This was the second instance of coal discovered in Australia.